Darkyenus/DeadSouls/README.md

 - The soul will never disappear (configurable)

 The plugin has been designed to be reliable and lightweight.
 It does not use any non-public API.
+The plugin does not do anything that you wouldn't expect it to do, so it should be fairly compatible with a wide variety of other plugins.
+If you don't know whether a plugin is compatible, just try it!
+It will probably work.
+Let me know if you encounter any incompatibilities.

+This plugin does not track, snoop, or otherwise call home or anywhere else.